The following process is to be followed for students wishing to pursue the HIMT Associate's Degree or the Medical Coding Certificate.

-- Complete the COMPASS test
+- Complete the school Placement Test

 - High school graduate or GED equivalency

 - Placement into STAT 1350 or completion of MATH 1025

 - Completion of the Health Information Management Technician Certificate

 These requirements must be completed prior to final acceptance into the HIMT Associate's Degree program or the Medical Coding Certificate program for Autumn Semester 2022

 Admission Requirements/Courses may be in progress at the time application is submitted